Occurrence of Right Angles in Vector Spaces Over Finite Fields: Proof of Theorem

 We should first note that in the case $d=3$, the sharpness of this result has essentially been proved already by Mubayi and Williford.
 In \cite{MW}, they find a set of mutually non-orthogonal lines through the origin in $\bb{F}_q^3$ of cardinality $\Theta(q^{3/2})$.
 In fact, they construct explicit sets of lines for every $q = p^n$ (separating $p=2$ and $p \neq 2$ cases, as well as cases of even and odd $n$) and find tight bounds on the sizes of these sets.
 Since all of these lines pass through the origin, the set of all points lying on these lines has size $\Theta(q^{5/2})$.
 By construction, no pair of these points can have dot product zero, and $\Theta(q^{5/2})$ is sharp per \ref{main2}.
 (Mubayi and Williford also prove that their estimate is sharp using graph theoretic techniques).

 Here we will show that for any $d$, there is a set of mutually non-orthogonal lines through the origin in $\bb{F}_p^d$ of size $\Theta(p^{\frac{d}{2}})$.
 This will in turn give us a set of $\Theta(p^{\frac{d+2}{2}})$ points, showing that our estimate in \ref{main2} is sharp up to a factor depending on $d$.
 Notice, however, that we insist on a prime $p$, as our method of proof calls for it.
-Furthermore, we will not find the exact size of the set of points we use here, but a lower bound of $Cp^\frac{d+2}{2}$, where $C$ is almost certainly not optimal.

 Order the elements of $\bb{F}_p$ in the natural way, from $0$ to $p-1$.
 Let $d \geq 2$ (but much smaller than $p$) and define $\sigma = \lfloor \sqrt{p/d} \rfloor$ for ease of notation.
-Notice that $\lfloor \sqrt{p/d} \rfloor \neq \sqrt{p/d}$, as $ d \nmid p$.
+Notice that $\sigma \neq \sqrt{p/d}$, as $ d \nmid p$.